nionio6915/3DP_HotEnd_Breakout/README.md

 # 3DP_HotEnd_Breakout
-PCB breakout board to tidy up the wiring at the hotend of a 3D Printer.
+PCB breakout board to tidy up the wiring at the hotend of a 3D Printer. <br>

 Details:
 Traces are on top & bottom.
-Hot End traces are estaimted to carry a maximum current of 5A at 2C temp rise.
+Hot End traces are estaimted to carry a maximum current of 5A at 2C temp rise.  <br>
-This should in theory handle up to a 50W heater using a 2-layer PCB with 1oz copper on each face.
+This should in theory handle up to a 50W heater using a 2-layer PCB with 1oz copper on each face.<br>
-Solder pads for SMT components are prortioned for hand soldeirng.
+Solder pads for SMT components are prortioned for hand soldeirng.<br>

+Connectors provided for: <br>
+1 hot end, screw terminals, rated 13.5A<br>
+1 themrmistor, JST / male header pins<br>
+1 hot end cooling fan, JST / male header pins<br>
+2 part cooling fans, JST / male header pins<br>
+1 3-pin Z Probe connection <br>
+1 2-pin AUX connection<br>

 LED's are optional.
 I like the convenience of seeing an indicator when observing my printer via webcam.
 I can not see the fans when they are running, so I added traces for indicator LED's.
-Similalry, not being abel to see the controller's LED's I added an indicator LED tied to the hotend.
+Similalry, not being abel to see the controller's LED's I added an indicator LED tied to the hotend.<br>

 One addtional JST connector is provided in the event you are using a BL_Touch and require 5 conductors, 3+2.
-Else, the JST can be used for general purpose LED lighting of the carraige.
+Else, the JST can be used for general purpose LED lighting of the carraige.<br>

-Male solder headers are shown, but thru-hole soldering of the wires directly to the board was the original intent.
+Male solder headers are shown, but thru-hole soldering of the wires directly to the board was the original intent.<br>

-2 M3 screw holes are provided, as well as 2 slotted holes for a zip-tie to secure the board/wires.
+2 M3 screw holes are provided, as well as 2 slotted holes for a zip-tie to secure the board/wires. <br>

-Board dimensions are approximteley 48mm x 24mm (1.87x0.93 inch)
+Board dimensions are approximteley 48mm x 24mm (1.87x0.93 inch)<br>
-As of 11/2020, $8.65 for 3 boards fabbed at OSHPark.
+As of 11/2020, $8.65 for 3 boards fabbed at OSHPark. <br>

-BOM:
+BOM:<br>
 5, 2-Pin JST XH_B2B-AM sockets
     <https://octopart.com/b2b-xh-a%28lf%29%28sn%29-jst-7424860?r=sp>
 2, 3.5mm pitch screw terminal (Phoenix Contact 1751248) or equivalent